gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

-If both of the above conditions are not true, the compiler will emit an error telling the user that the value must be either discarded or fully reinitialized before the end of its lifetime, e.x.:
+If both of the above conditions are not true, the compiler will emit an error telling the user that the value must be either discarded or fully reinitialized before the end of its lifetime:

 ```swift
 do {